FrickTown/ObsidianVaults/DatorArkitektur/Lab 2 Background Material.md

 ***TODO: Answer these questions:***
 *Q3: Why doesn’t the truth table you filled in have an entry for 0011?*
 Because the beq bit signifies a branch-operation, and the sw bit signifies a memory storing operation.
 None of the currently implemented functions involve writing to memory and branching.

+The ALU needed to calculate the memory address is instead occupied with checking if two values are equal.
 <span style="display: flex; justify-content: center;"><img src="Pasted image 20250409133748.png"</img></span><span style="display: flex; justify-content: center;"><img src="Pasted image 20250410130637.png"</img></span>
 ***Q4: Write down for each cycle (until the program runs out of instructions) what value is in each used register and what value and register will be written to for each instruction.***